 Evidence is playing an increasingly significant role in the public and not-for-profit sectors.
-It's no longer enough to say that you are trying to have an impact on society, or even to think that you are - you have to be able to prove it.
+It's no longer enough to say that you are trying to have an impact on society, you have to be able to prove it.

 Evidence of impact has been a key focus of Nesta and the Cabinet Office’s Centre for Social Action Innovation Fund.
 Working with The Social Innovation Partnership, we supported our portfolio of innovations to commission an independent evaluation of their work.
 Most of these evaluations looked at the impact of their work (impact evaluation) and how they can improve their delivery (process evaluation).